 As part of obtaining reasonable assurance about whether the St. Martin Parish Clerk of Court's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grants agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed one instance of noncompliance or other matters that is required to be reported under Government Auditing Standards and which is described in the accompanying schedule of prior and current year audit findings and management's corrective action plan as item, 2022-003.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.